frousseu/WT_FIA_TreeDiv/README.md

 # WT_FIA

-Code and data for the paper *Changes in landscape-scale tree biodiversity in the northeastern United States since European settlement*.
+Code and data for the paper:

+Vellend, M., Thompson, J. R., Danneyrolles, V. and Rousseu, F. Changes in landscape-scale tree biodiversity in the northeastern United States since European settlement.

 ## Data